-You've seen those websites that can face swap photos or seen other people's attempt at doing so.
+You've likely seen those websites that can face swap photos, or perhaps you've seen other people's attempt to do so.
 You think you might be able to do a better job.
 Kudos to you!
 This is one of those fun Photoshop articles that will give you some basic to intermediate knowledge about swapping your face into another photo.
-I will give you two pictures that you can work with; you can use your own if you prefer.
+I will give you two pictures that you can work with, but you can use your own if you prefer.
 Below are the two images.

 Let's start by saving the images above.
 One is a picture of Iron Man, and the other is of me (what a beautiful mug).
 Begin by opening the Iron Man photo first in a new document.
 In the Layers window, right-click the locked Background layer and select Layer From Background.
 This will unlock the layer.
 Right-click it again and select Duplicate Layer.
 This will save the original photo layer while creating a new copy.
 You can name it as you wish.
 Get in the habit of naming your layers.
 It helps in the long run.